GrahamParvinkarimi/gemini-travel-planner/README.md

 ### Features

-* The user can type in a location or select from one of four quick select location buttons
+* The user can type in a location or select from one of four quick-select location buttons
 * The user selects a date range that corresponds to the start & end date of the trip that they are planning on taking
 * The GeoApify API validates the location that the user enters
 * Upon successful validation from the the GeoApify API, the Google Gemini generative AI API is prompted to create an itinerary corresponding to the location & dates that the user entered